zac7777/Entropy/Entropy/Classes/Trapper.md

 *Home Territory:* If standing within the effect of a spell you are focused on, you will not be affected by that spell, instead your movement actions will move you an extra 1m and any attacks or challenges made against you will have disadvantage
 ###### Moves
-*Selective Entrapment:* 2 AP, until the end of your next turn, if a spell you control would effect target creature, you may instead have it not.
+*Selective Entrapment:* 2 AP, target a creature, until the end of your next turn, if a spell you control would effect that creature, you may instead have it not.

 *Detective's Field:* 3 AP, this spell requires focus, you gain awareness of all creatures within 40m if they fail the avoidance roll.
+This effect ends when focus does.

 Avoidance type: Connection
 Roll minimum: 3 + Reasoning ( yours )

 *The Web:* 5 AP, this spell requires focus, all creatures within 20m are immobilised if they fail the avoidance roll, otherwise they take 1d4 - 2 slicing slicing damage whenever they make an action within this area.
-This effect lasts for three turns.
+This effect lasts for three turns, or until focus ends.

 Avoidance type: Power
 Roll minimum: 6